Get Financing Today!

 Types of Damage Covered by Homeowner’s Insurance

 It’s important to remember that every insurance policy is unique so some stuff listed here might not be accurate for you.
 That’s why it’s important to look over your policy or talk to an insurance representative.
-Policies will have covered perils and specific perils that are excluded.
-Covered perils is any even that your insurance will cover.
+Many of you may be wondering how to get insurance to pay for roof replacement, well, policies will have covered perils and specific perils that are excluded.
+Covered perils are any event that your insurance will cover.
 These include severe weather events such as hail, lightning, and wind damage.
 Covered perils will also typically include vandalism, water damage, and falling objects.
-For a list of general covered perils check out this link.

 How does Homeowner’s Insurance Work?